-Its Impressionist collections, including masterpieces by Monet, Manet, Renoir, Degas, Van Gogh and Toulouse Lautrec, are worth the trip to Paris, the city of impressionism.
+Its Impressionist collections, including masterpieces by Monet, Manet, Renoir, Degas, Van Gogh and Toulouse-Lautrec, are worth the trip to the City of Lights.

-Optimize your visit to Musee d'Orsay.
-Choose a left bank hotel, a great district at walking distance to Orsay Museum.
+Optimize your visit to Musée d'Orsay.
+Choose a left bank hotel, a great district at walking distance to Musée d'Orsay.